peterbarretto/strapi-search-multilingual/README.md

 - `fields`: (required) all the fields that need to be searched in the strapi collection.
 - `title`: (required) is used to specify the field that will be search for auto complete feature.
 - `filters`: this is used to filter if specify entries from a collection have to be searched and the others are not to be shown in the search results
+- `sync_entities`: this is used to specify which all entities will have the Sync Search Items button

 2. **Other Configurations:**
 - `map.others`: (required) this is used to set the list of filters that need to be filtered in the search results.